Mediterranean Diet

 Obesity, insulin resistance, and being overweight can increase a person’s risk for cardiovascular disease, type 2 diabetes, and various cancers.
 Did you know that only 5 to 10% of cancer diagnoses are linked to genetic causes, while 90 to 95% of cases can be attributed to a person’s diet, lifestyle, and environment?
 Preventable diseases can be prevented through life-long healthy habits such as antioxidant-rich diets, exercise, and stress reduction.

-Latest Peanut-Free Recipes
+Latest Legume-Free Recipes

 What is the Mediterranean Diet?